NearHuscarl/dotfiles/styles/README.md

 Tampermonkey icon > Create a new script...
 ```

-This is a sample snippet get the css file to work on reddit.com
+This is a sample snippet to make custom css work on reddit.com

 ```javascript
 // ==UserScript==